Felt Bunny Welcome Sign

-Create this sweet felt bunny welcome sign for Easter!
+Welcome the spring season and Easter holiday with this sweet DIY felt bunny welcome sing.
 A fun handmade project to display for the holiday.
 Free pattern included.

 I love hanging up spring and Easter wreaths this time of year but wanted to switch it up with something a little different.
 This cute bunny is so fun!
 You could make this using your sewing machine or hand-stitch it as I did.
 I used a simple running stitch and embroidery floss.
 Below is the tutorial!

-- Printable Pattern: Link located at the end of this post.
+- Free Printable Bunny Sign Pattern: Grab the free file by filling out the purple form at the end of this post.

 - White felt – yardage of white felt will work better than sheets of 9×12 since the body of the bunny is 11.5″ wide.
 I got a 1/2 yard of white felt and it was more than enough.